 The Division of Economic and Health Policy Research conducts research on the medical liability market.
-It uses data from the AMA's Physician Practice Benchmark Survey to conduct original research on claim frequency and external data to examine trends in liability premiums, claim costs and the way claims are disposed.
+It uses data from the AMA's Physician Practice Benchmark Surveys to conduct original research on claim frequency and uses external data to examine trends in liability premiums, claim costs and the way claims are disposed.

-Using data from the AMA’s 2016 Physician Practice Benchmark Survey, this paper presents estimates of claim frequency among U.S. physicians and explores whether the likelihood of claims varies by age, gender, specialty and practice arrangement.
-It finds that 34% of physicians have had a claim filed against them during their careers and that claim frequency varies by certain factors, particularly age, specialty and gender.
+Using data from the AMA’s 2016-2022 Physician Practice Benchmark Survey, this paper (PDF) presents estimates of claim frequency among U.S. physicians and explores whether the likelihood of claims varies by age, gender, specialty, Census Division and employment status.
+It finds that in 2022, 31% of physicians had been sued in their careers to date.
+It also finds that the risk of ever being sued varies significantly by specialty, gender and age.

 Medical Professional Liability Insurance Indemnity Payments, Expenses and Claim Disposition, 2006-2015

 Using data from the PIAA, this report (PDF) presents information on trends in indemnity payments and expenses for medical liability claims that closed between 2006 and 2015.
 It also describes how claims are disposed and reports indemnity payments and expenses by claim disposition.